3611 NewsThe Herald's Voice

 Scripture references

-4. But now, Lord, what do I look for?
+1. And now, Lord, for what do I wait?
 My hope is in you.

-8. Why, my soul, are you downcast?
-Why so disturbed within me?
-Put your hope in God, for I will yet praise him, my Savior and my God.
+2. Why are you cast down, O my soul, and why are you in turmoil within me?
+Hope in God; for I shall again praise him, my salvation and my God.

-9. but those who hope in the Lord will renew their strength.
-They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.
+3. but they who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.

-10. while we wait for the blessed hope—the appearing of the glory of our great God and Savior, Jesus Christ.
+9. waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ,

 Holding onto Scripture in this area